In the UK news this week is a story about morning sickness costing the NHS £60 million per year.

 Since acupressure is something that can be quickly and easily done, it can be used when symptoms first arise, which may be enough to nip the nausea in the bud.

 Ginger is a culinary spice with a long history of use as a digestive aid and anti-nausea medicine.
-A 2015 article published in the Journal – American Family Physician suggests that ginger may be beneficial for morning sickness.
-It states that ginger may reduce nausea and vomiting compared with placebo, but results may vary with different preparations.
-While ginger is also mentioned as a remedy for morning sickness in the recent news article, it is important to know that ginger should be limited to less than 2g per day during pregnancy.
+A 2015 article published in the Journal – American Family Physician suggests that this herb may be beneficial for morning sickness.
+It states that it may reduce nausea and vomiting compared with placebo, but results may vary with different preparations.
+While ginger is also mentioned as a remedy for morning sickness in the recent news article, it is important to know that it should be limited to less than 2g per day during pregnancy.

-In fact, in 2005 an article published in the Journal of Midwifery and Women’s health described the evidence obtained in four studies on the effectiveness of ginger in treating nausea and vomiting in pregnancy.
-A 1g dose of ginger, either in capsule or syrup form, was used effectively from four days to three weeks, without adverse effects.
+In fact, in 2005 an article published in the Journal of Midwifery and Women’s health described the evidence obtained in four studies on the effectiveness of this herb in treating nausea and vomiting in pregnancy.
+A 1g dose of the remedy, either in capsule or syrup form, was used effectively from four days to three weeks, without adverse effects.

 Product formulations do vary, so check labels to ensure no more than 1g/day.
-Ginger is used in many forms.
-The following table includes suggestions from the 2005 article showing the different preparations, and the amount of ginger they likely provide:
+It is available in many forms.
+The following table includes suggestions from the 2005 article showing the different preparations and the amount of the remedy they likely provide:

 - 2tsp ginger syrup

-- 4 cups of ginger tea, from prepackaged ginger tea bags
+- 4 cups of tea, from prepackaged tea bags

-- 4 cups of ginger tea, made by steeping 1/2 tsp of fresh grated ginger for 5 to 10 mins
+- 4 cups of ginger tea, made by steeping 1/2 tsp of fresh grated root for 5 to 10 mins

 - 200ml ginger ale, made with real ginger